eaobservatory/hedwig/doc/user/scientific.rst

 for the figure to be processed.
 If you refresh the page later, you should see a small version of your figure.
-There will be a link labelled "Edit figure" if you would like to change the caption or replace the figure with a new file.
+There will be a link labeled "Edit figure" if you would like to change the caption or replace the figure with a new file.
 You can use the "Manage figures" link if you would